wbaxterh/wbaxterh/README.md

 # 💫 About Me:
 I'm a freelance developer, I've been coding since 2011.
-I enjoy working on my own projects and learning new programming techniques!
+I enjoy working on my own projects and learning new programming Skills!

 ## 🌐 Socials: